-Los Angeles is a haven for fried chicken of all kinds, from wildly spicy tenders served at the car wash to fried chicken sandwiches cooked up by star chefs — and that’s to say nothing of LA’s fantastic grocery store fried chicken.
-That certainly extends to the city’s love of chicken wings, from the crackly, double-fried Korean version to the heat-infused, fire-breathing concoctions put out by places like dive bar Ye Rustic Inn in Los Feliz.
+Los Angeles is a haven for fried chicken of all kinds, with wildly spicy tenders served at the car wash, food trucks, and fried chicken sandwiches cooked up by star chefs.
+That’s to say nothing of LA’s fantastic grocery store fried chicken.
+That certainly extends to the city’s love of chicken wings, from the crackly, double-fried Korean version to the overwhelmingly saucy concoctions put out by places like LA Wings LA Steaks.
 Here are some of LA’s best wings for a big, messy night at home.Read More

 It’s hard to imagine a company more committed to the chicken wing than Bird Box in North Hollywood.
 The restaurant offers nearly two dozen kinds of sauces and dips for its wings alone, plus bone-in and boneless wings at any scale needed.
 Want 100 jumbo wings to eat solo?
-Just call them up.
+They’ve got you.

 The real heat-seekers know to head to Howlin’ Ray’s for the batter’s box of wings, served at various spice levels to suit every need.
+They’re always crispy.
 The higher the heat, though, the more impossible they are to put down — so beware.

 The Greyhound Bar & Grill

 The Greyhound is sports bar royalty, having become a haven for Dodger fans, soccer watchers, and folks just looking to get out into a group to enjoy some drinks and a game.
-The wings are by necessity on point, arriving to nearly every table as saucy, spicy bites to savor.
+The wings with 14 different sauces are on point, arriving at nearly every table as saucy, spicy bites to savor.

 Ye Rustic Inn

-For those who like a little pain with their pleasure, order Ye Rustic Inn’s signature and extremely spicy Buffalo wings.
-An extra pitcher of beer is highly recommended.
+For those who like a little pain with their pleasure, order Ye Rustic Inn’s signature and extremely spicy buffalo wings.
+An extra pitcher of beer is highly recommended at this 52-year-old bar.

 The seemingly simple wings at Yang’s hide a harder-to-believe truth: Lots of wings hide behind too much breading and not enough technique.
 Here the lightly golden wings are only given the barest of side seasonings, allowing them to shine on their own.
-Don’t be fooled; they are very good.
+Don’t be put off; they are outstanding.

 The godfather of Korean fried chicken, KyoChon’s ultra-crispy and extra-spicy wares never fail to delight.
 If things get too hot, cool off with the pickled daikon cubes served on the side.